codescape/bitvunit/README.md

 * Release 0.2 (????-??-??)
     * easier selection of elements with new Page decorator
     * easier creation of violations in rule implementations
+    * added new rules
+        * AvoidBoldTagRule
+        * AvoidItalicTagRule

 * Release 0.1 (2011-05-24)
     * introduced Rule to check a single HTML page against a single rule